ankur-bag/Gatherly/README.md

 - Clerk for authentication and route protection
 - MongoDB with Mongoose
 - Resend and React Email for transactional email
-- Zoom Server-to-Server OAuth for meeting sync
+- Zoom User OAuth + extension hooks for meeting sync

 ## Setup